auula/gsql-rs/README.md

-# gsql-rs
+# GSQL

-gsql-rs is a structured query language code builder for Rust.
+`GSQl` is a structured query language code builder for Rust.